 This leaves us with a question, how do we choose the best Lowrance fish finder?
 Which option is the best, and how do we make that determination?

 In the following sections, we’ll talk about the various aspects of Lowrance that make their fish finders great… or not so great.

 We love flashy and interesting features, that’s for sure.
 Lowrance brings about a ton of unique features that you can’t find everywhere.

-Of course, other brands like Humminbird and Garmin have similar features, but in my opinion, few of them can compare.
+Of course, other brands like Humminbird and Garmin have similar features, but in my opinion, Lowrance tends to lead the way.

 Quality vs. Price